What are the Global Goals?

 - adolescent girls’ needs and rights

 - child protection

-Plan International has worked closely with young people around the world to enable them to participate in these decisions that affect them, because we believe that their insights and innovation are critical to success as plans to implement and monitor the SDGs are developed.
-If girls, boys and young people are to inherit the benefits of the SDGs, they must be fully consulted and informed, as they are in the best position to comment on their everyday experiences and challenges, as well as the specific impact of laws and policies.
+Plan International has worked closely with young people around the world to enable them to participate in these decisions that affect them, because we believe that their insights and innovation are critical to success as plans to implement and monitor the Goals are developed.
+If girls, boys and young people are to inherit the benefits of the Global Goals, they must be fully consulted and informed, as they are in the best position to comment on their everyday experiences and challenges, as well as the specific impact of laws and policies.

 *Plan International is not responsible for content on external websites.